theNewDynamic/hugo-module-tnd-redirects/README.md

         language: fr
 ```

-#### Returning Partial (dynamnic)
+### Through a Returning Partial (dynamnic)

-In order to add dynamic redirect rules built by Hugo, user can create a dedicated returning patial in the project at `layouts/partials/server/AddRedirects.html`.
+In order to add dynamic redirect rules built by Hugo, user can create a dedicated returning partial in the project at `layouts/partials/server/AddRedirects.html`.
 The partial should return a slice of maps which uses the API's available keys.

 ##### Example